demisto/content-docs/docs/integrations/yml-from-python-code-gen.md

 ```

 #### Context Outputs
-To specify command outputs use the `Context Outputs` section like so:
+To specify command outputs, use the `Context Outputs` section.

+For example:
 ```python
 metadata_collector = YMLMetadataCollector(integration_name="some_name")